Sharon Savage Fd.A., MBACP (Accred).

 various settings such as schools, colleges, hospices, NHS IAPT service and private practice.
 I have consulted on the BBC 4 Radio Drama The Archers I am a Recognised Provider for Vitality (formally PruHealth), AXA PP Healthcare and Healix.

-I have completed training for IPT (Interpersonal Psychotherapy) - a treatment for depression and I am a qualified Mindfulness Trainer.
 I offer long and short term counselling and I am able to see you in Kings Norton, Bromsgrove and Redditch.

 How Counselling can help